Exploring New Market Tax Credits: Projects That Qualify for Funding Opportunities

 Mixed-use developments combining multiple project types—retail with office, commercial with community facilities, or diverse uses within integrated developments—frequently utilize NMTC financing.
 These comprehensive projects create synergies among uses, establish vibrant neighborhood destinations, and maximize community impact through coordinated development.

-NMTC capital can finance multiple components within mixed-use developments provided they meet QALICB requirements and substantially-all tests.
+NMTC capital can finance multiple components within mixed-use developments, provided they meet QALICB requirements and substantially all tests.
 Developments must carefully structure ownership, operations, and capital deployment to maintain compliance across different use types while optimizing tax credit benefits and community outcomes.